xyt-2/indie-pop-songs-analysis/README.md

 # DSCI 510 Final Project

 ## Name of the Project
-“I Wish that I Could Be Like the Cool Kids”: an Analysis of Underexposed Indie Artist on Spotify
+“I Wish that I Could Be Like the Cool Kids”: an Analysis for Underexposed Indie Artist on Spotify

 ## Team Members (Name and Student IDs)
 Sydney Hu (8560984456)